cwood89/react-book-search/README.md

 If you're like me and have an endless list of need to read books, then this is the perfect app for you!

-Easily search Google's "libary" and save books to your bookshelf.
+Easily search Google's "library" and save books to your bookshelf.

 This app is hosted on Heroku.